Christine Fleckney – Reiki Practitioner

 The term Reiki comes from two words – ‘Rei’ meaning higher power/wisdom or soul and ‘Ki’ or Chi meaning universal life force energy.
 The word reiki can therefore be understood to mean ‘spiritually guided life force energy’.

-My approach is very much preventative i.e. If we keep our bodies in balance holistically, taking care to consider all 3 layers of healing – body, mind and spirit, then we are doing everything we can to maximise natural good health.
-This makes it much less likely that we will experience illness or pain in our lives.
+Reiki can be used to address imbalances or illnesses and also by healthy individuals as a way to help prevent imbalance which can lead to illness if not corrected early enough.
+If we keep our bodies in balance holistically, taking care to consider all 3 layers of healing – body, mind and spirit, then we are doing everything we can to maximise natural good health.
 It is never too late to start to listen to the body and get in touch with the messages it gives you.
 Reiki is designed to support this process of subtle but profound growth in awareness as we learn to slow down and create space to hear our deep inner knowing.
 I believe we can transform our health by taking control literally into our own hands and bringing awareness and gentleness into our lives.

-I have been inspired by watching dragonflies hatching on the small pond in our garden and was transfixed by watching these amazing creatures every day.
-Each day another one or two would appear to be sitting attached to the iris leaves after crawling up out of the water and appeared lifeless .
-Then after a week or two there would be a gleaming new dragonfly that had hatched sitting on top of the now empty black shell as it dried its silver wings in the sun.
-They reminded me that endings always lead to new beginnings or rebirths.
-I felt there was a message there for me about transformation and felt this applied to me in my life, i.e. changing to a more healing way of life and thereby helping others to do the same. .
+The name Dragonfly Reiki came about as I was inspired by watching dragonflies hatching on the small pond in our garden.
+I was amazed to watch the daily process that these creatures went through.
+Each day a black larva would crawl up the iris leaves from the water and then appear to be sitting on the leaf black and lifeless .
+Then after a week or two a brand new dragonfly would appear to have crawled out of the shell of the now empty larva case as it dried its silver wings in the sun.
+These creatures reminded me that endings always lead to new beginnings or rebirths and therefore change should be welcomed rather than feared.
+I felt there was a message there for me about transformation that can sometimes be brought about by illness or ‘death’ of an old way of being, and resonated with this message.
+I felt the need to change to a more healing way of life and thereby help others to do the same.
 I believe nature has a lot to teach us about wholeness and how to live in a truly balanced way.